How Does Life Insurance Work in Canada?

 How much money you get from life insurance depends on the amount of coverage you’ve chosen.
 Your beneficiary can receive a payout under $100,000 all the way up to $5 million or even more.
 It’s up to the policy owner to choose the amount of coverage they need (that’s you!).

-That being said, according to a recent report published by the Canadian Life and Health Insurance Association (CLHIA), the average Canadian has life insurance coverage of about $440,000.
+That being said, according to a recent report published by the Canadian Life and health insurance Association (CLHIA), the average Canadian has life insurance coverage of about $440,000.

 Who gets the life insurance payout if the beneficiary is also deceased?